0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 That mark was made for me
 ```

+In a turn of irony, healing itself becomes its own kind of heartbreak as the protagonist realizes that a fading scar is just another way of losing the person who gave it to him.
+The desperation to keep the memories that he has with this person becomes evident as he holds onto every remaining piece of his love.
+The lover has effectively weaponized the narrator’s devotion, gaslighting him into believing these marks are signatures of affection rather than symptoms of abuse.
+This emotional manipulation, even as seen by the audience, is yet to be seen by the protagonist as he continues to

 - Regardless of this, the scars that were given to them acts as a physical reminder as the healing/fading of the scar reminds them of their lover
 - However, it also further adds to the desperation the protag has to keep their memories alive with this person